Skip to main content

 • Health Service worker

-You may also want to ask for invitations for other people who support your family - for example a friend, an advocate, or someone who helps your son or daughter, such as an 'independent supporter'.
+You may also want to ask for invitations for other people who support your family - for example a friend, an advocate, or someone who helps your child, such as an 'independent supporter'.

 Getting ready for the Preparing for Adulthood Review

-The person-centred tool that covers a wide range of factors about your son/daughter that supports your son/daughter to express their wishes and needs.
+The person-centred tool that covers a wide range of factors about your child that supports your child to express their wishes and needs.
 These factors include for example:

 • Hopes and dreams for the future